MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/before-begin-monitoring-.net-applications.md

 2. To check applications for compatibility with client-side monitoring, click an application name, and in the tasks pane, in the  **IIS 7 ASP.NET Application Endpoint Tasks**  section, click  **Check Client Side Monitoring Compatibility** , and then click  **Run**.
 This task does an analysis and lets you know if the application has compatibility issues with client-side monitoring.
 3. The results page displays whether incompatibilities are found.
 If an application has incompatibilities, you should exclude the incompatible pages from client-side monitoring later when you are configuring client-side monitoring.

-You can change an application so that it becomes compatible with client-side monitoring by following the instructions in the output of the compatibility tool.
+You can change an application so that it becomes compatible with client-side monitoring by following the instructions in the output of the compatibility tool

 > [!NOTE]
 > For System Center 2012 SP1, you can only check applications for compatibility with client-side monitoring in the IIS 7.0 ASP.NET Web Applications and IIS 8.0 ASP.NET Web Applications views.
 You cannot check applications for compatibility with client-side monitoring in the IIS Hosted WCF Web Services view because client-side monitoring does not apply to this type of endpoint.